 When I read about trans people, I read the same narrative.
 The trans person knew since they were a young child and were insistent and persistent (unless it was unsafe for them to do so).
 But nothing is one size fits all and that includes gender.

 - I never knew people often come out as gay or bisexual before coming out as trans.
-Julie, then Jeremy, came out as bisexual (and later retracted it) months before coming out as bi-gender and I’ve read story after similar story since then.
+Emma, then Colin, came out as bisexual (and later retracted it) months before coming out as bi-gender and I’ve read story after similar story since then.

 - An awful lot of people like to brag about going by basic biology when it comes to gender.
 Personally I’d rather go by advanced.
 Basic isn’t my style.